 The purpose of an Agricultural Price Policy in India is to ensure good prices for products to stimulate increased investment and production and protect consumers' interests by ensuring food supplies available at reasonable costs.

-Q.2.
-What are the drawbacks of the Agricultural Price Policy in India?
+Q3.
+What are the disadvantages of Agricultural Price Policy in India?

 - Only agricultural goods are subject to government price controls.